 The complete archive of the Bulletin of the John Rylands Library, from its first issue in 1903 to Volume 80 (1998) is now available to purchase from Manchester University Press.
 Please see the 'subscribe' tab for more information.

 America: History and Life; Arts & Humanities Citation Index; ATLA Religion Database; British and Irish Archaeological Bibliography; Dietrich’s Index Philosophicus; Historical Abstracts; Humanities International Index; IBR Online; IBZ Online; International Bibliography of Art; MLA International Bibliography; New Testament Abstracts; Old Testament Abstracts; Poetry & Short Story Reference Center; Religious & Theological Abstracts; Russian Academy of Sciences Bibliographies; Scopus; The Annual Bibliography of English Language and Literature.

-Chair: Andrew Morrison, University of Manchester
+Chair: David Matthews, University of Manchester

 Hannah Barker, Director of the John Rylands Research Institute and Professor of History University of Manchester